kammitama5/kammitama5.github.io/_posts/2018-6-14-Thursday-June-14th.md

 ## I'm writing this on Friday AM

 - I was wiped out yesterday.
 I'm currently building CodeWorld and checking some functions I'm adding.
-- I also just booked a ticket (flight) to Utah for Racket School, for which I'll be reimbursed.
+- I also just booked a ticket (flight) to Utah for [Racket School](https://summer-school.racket-lang.org/2018/), for which I'll be reimbursed.
-- I also discovered installation instructions for my workshop next week..which has elements of C++ in it.
+- I also discovered installation instructions for my PLDI workshop next week..which has elements of C++ in it.
 Good times!
+- I basically got a scholarship to their mentorship workshop, so I'll be doing that on Tuesday next week in Philly.
+Yay.
+  My programme just type-checked!
 - A coworker told me yesterday "you know, you do too much".
 I've never really thought about that..at all.
 In my mind, I'm always just trying to do the best I can and taking advantage of opportunities and trying to help people.
 - If I can make a community better off than when I joined it, why not?